hihihioli/twidilers/readme.md

 * Don't just edit the models then try to upgrade.
 You need a migration script.
 * To generate a migration script: docker compose exec web flask --app 'twidilers:create_app()' db migrate -m "Migration Message Here"
 * THEN upgrade your db

+# Unfinished/broken features

+## Feed
+If you want to work on this, talk to Eamon because he needs some API help here!
+### Reactions
+We need to re-add in reaction functionality, with (optional) notifications when you get a reaction to your post.
+A count displayed in the feed.
+### Filtering
+Different feeds for "All", "Following", and "Liked".
+Would require a big overhaul of the API because every user would have their own feed API.

+## Settings
+### Flyout styling
+I don't know how this would work but an option to switch between the different flyout styles
+### Notifications
+Yeah this is a blank page right now.
+Not technically "unfinished" but we need to add options here as we fully bring notifications into functionality

+## Notifications
+### Notification page
+Barebones right now but could be decently better with cool animations and shit.
+Also could not exist if we don't want to push too hard into notifications

+## DMs
+If derin wants to work on this sure but i don't see this as high priority -Eamon

+# Finished features not in prod
+## Settings
+* Improved button layout (PR 26)
+* Better mobile functionality (PR 26)
+* Dark/light mode toggle
+## Notifications
+* They work now

 # Cool general feature stuffs